-Leanne Ellis, one of the authors, had interested me particularly during the panel.
+Leanne Ellis, one of the authors, had interested me, particularly during the panel.
 When answering questions she was lively and warm and imaginative.
-So I picked up and copy of her book and took it over to be signed.
+So I picked up a copy of her book and took it over to be signed.

 After a ‘hello’ once I reached the front of the line I said right away “I’m a writer too!”

 “Well of course you are!”
 Leanne said.
 “This is the young authors’ conference after all!”

 I nodded and then launched into a (rather long-winded) explanation of my work in progress at the time.
 Leanne looked straight at me, and nodded and listened – really listened! – even though I was holding up the line.

 During my explanation, her daughter came over and tried to ask her a question.

 “Hold on a minute,” Leanne said to her daughter, putting up a hand.
 “This is interesting.”